Artist | Wordsmith | Content Crafter | Podcaster

 Yaddi yaddi yadda.

 If you're still reading this, down to this particular futile sentence, you're a rockstar.
-Which means you might actually tolerate the harping on my blog or even go as far as reading my free e-book (it’s still in the kitchen).
+That means you might actually tolerate the harping on my blog or even go as far as reading my free e-book (it’s still in the kitchen).
 You are exactly my kind of human.
 The awesome kind of human.
 I appreciate you :)

 PS: Check out the latest podcast episodes resulting from some epic Yes Challenges I do with Claire Baker in the name of ditching our comfort zones: The #YesGirlsPodcast.